d4n3sh/thedaneshproject/content/posts/2008-04-25-supportmicrosoftcom-not-working-behind-squid.md

   - 891038746

 ---
 Can you access support.microsoft.com?
-Chances are you can&#8217;t if you&#8217;re behind a squid proxy.
+Chances are you can't if you're behind a squid proxy.

-Here&#8217;s the fix/workaround,
+Here's the fix/workaround,

 Add the lines below into your squid.conf file. should be in /etc/squid/squid.conf.
 Restart squid and you should be good to go.